syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 N> 1.
 The dataSource passed to the exporting method is compared with the Grid dataSource while exporting, when a column is not defined in the Grid dataSource, it is obtained as null value and hence throws a null exception.
 To avoid the above exception ensure that the columns bound to the Grid are defined in the Grid dataSource before exporting the Grid.

 N> 2.
-To export the dynamic list of objects in grid use the typebuilder constructor refer [`link`](https://www.syncfusion.com/kb/7620/how-to-export-dynamic-list-using-typebuilder-in-grid "link")
+To export the dynamic list of objects in grid use the typebuilder concept refer [`link`](https://www.syncfusion.com/kb/7620/how-to-export-dynamic-list-using-typebuilder-in-grid "link")

 ## Server Dependencies